The best USB microphone for voiceover | TOP PICKS!

 Rundown of the AT2020

-- 4.5/5 on amazon with over 600 reviews.
-Also impressive but with a smaller sample size.
-Note: the USB plus is an upgraded version, with a built in headphone jack for live recording..
+Note: the USB plus is an upgraded version, with a built in headphone jack for live recording.

-I ignored this little light-bulb sized mic for the longest time, but because it kept popping up in reviews I couldn’t keep neglecting to mention it 😛 It gets a 4.4/5 on amazon out of over 600 reviews, and is a solid workhorse solution that comes in at under a $100.
+I ignored this little light-bulb sized mic for the longest time, but because it kept popping up in reviews I couldn’t keep neglecting to mention it 😛 It’s a solid workhorse solution that comes in at a very affordable price point.
 This would be the mic to get if you’re just getting your feet wet and don’t want to spend a whole lot.
+I love the sound and feel of this one especially.
+You feel like you’ve made a good investment when you put this thing in your hand. 🙂

 Still, if you can manage it, the Yeti is what you’re after first and foremost, followed by the AT2020.